-To complement the validation in the main paper, we conduct an extensive evaluation on over 10,000 samples from the MD-AMASS dataset, enabling a more thorough examination of the effectiveness of MDS.
-Consistent with the validation results in the main paper, motions with higher MDS exhibit weaker policy performance, as shown in Fig.~\ref{fig:scatter_full}.
+To complement the validation in the main paper, we conduct an extensive evaluation on over 10,000 samples from the MD-AMASS dataset, enabling a more thorough examination of the effectiveness of TVS.
+Consistent with the validation results in the main paper, motions with higher TVS exhibit weaker policy performance, as shown in Fig.~\ref{fig:scatter_full}.